fahzee1/patterns-python-/README.md

 patterns-python-
 ================

 This is some local python code that I decided to share with others.
 My django code is currently private.
-Once I store sensitive information in the environment on my local and remote machine I will make my code public.
+Once I store sensitive information in the environment on my local and remote machine I will make the code public.